didi/benchmark-thrift/README_EN.md

 #### Features
   * Simple Usage: you can use it through the command line after download
-  * Rich features: multiple versions of Thrift protocol are supported, as well as multiple TProtocol and TTransport
+  * Rich features: multiple versions of Thrift protocol are supported, as well as multiple TProtocols and TTransports
-  * Pressure model: support concurrency, throughput pressure models
+  * Two Pressure models: support concurrency, throughput pressure models

 # Download and Install